otrv4/otrv4-prekey-server/otrv4-prekey-server.md

 received should be from the same network the publisher is believed to have been authenticated to.

-Although this specification defines an specific behavior from the Prekey Server (e.g., by specifying that user profiles, prekey profiles and prekey messages submissions should be validated by the Prekey Server), clients should not rely on this prescribed behavior, as the Prekey Server is untrusted.
+Although this specification defines expected behavior from the Prekey Server (e.g., by specifying that user profiles, prekey profiles and prekey messages submissions should be validated by the Prekey Server), clients should not rely on this prescribed behavior, as the Prekey Server is untrusted.
 It must be taken